ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 The issuer proof consists of two items appended together, the issuer's signature of the appended array of MACs, and the Shared Secret used to generate the set of payload keys.

 To generate the signature, the array containing the final MAC of the issuer protected header followed by all of the payload MACs appended in order is used as the input to a new JWS.

+`jws_payload = [issuer_header_mac, payload_mac_1, payload_mac_2, ... payload_mac_n]`

-The issuer signs the JWS using its static public key, storing the result as the first item in the issuer proof value.
+The issuer signs the JWS using its stable public key and a fixed header containing the `alg` associated with MAC algorithm in use.

+`jws_header = '{"alg":"ES256"}'`

-The octet array of the Shared Secret used to generate the MAC keys is then appended, resulting in the final issuer proof value.
+The resulting signature is decoded and used as the first item in the issuer proof value.
+The octet array of the Shared Secret is appended, resulting in the final issuer proof value.

+`issuer_proof = [jws_signature, shared_secret]`

 ### Presentation Protected Header